coder745/josh_website/about.md

         <article>
             <a name='hobbies'></a>
             <h3>Hobbies</h3>
             <p>Many of my hobbies usually end up relating to technology and development.
-I enjoy coding and desigining web applications and web sites.
+I enjoy coding and designing web applications and web sites.
 When it comes to web development, I enjoy the whole stack from front end to back end.
-Therefore, I spend a significant amount of my free time staying up with and learning the latest language and frameworks.
-When possible, I try to implement this additional knowlege into a software tool that I can use to make my life easier.</p>
+Therefore, I spend a significant amount of my free time keeping up with and learning the latest languages and frameworks.
+When possible, I try to implement this additional knowledge into software tools that I can use to make my life easier.</p>
             <p>I also spend a lot of time maintaining my home network, firewall, fileserver, git server, among other open-source applications.
-I enjoy Linux and freeBSD so I spend time configuring these systems in my free time as well.
+I enjoy Linux and FreeBSD so I spend time configuring these systems in my free time as well.
 As evident by some of my certifications and training, I also dabble in computer security.
 I find the subject interesting.
 A good working knowledge of computer security and specifically web application security is very helpful as a web developer.
-If I am not working on servers or code, I spend my time playing my harmonicas, biking, reading, or researching nutrition.</p>
+If I am not working on servers or code, I spend my time playing my harmonica, biking, reading, or researching nutrition.</p>
         </article>

         <article>
             <a name='podcasts'></a>
             <h3>Recommended Podcasts</h3>
             <p>Below I have listed the tech podcasts that I listen to on a weekly basis.
-These are a great way to keep up with the latest changes in development.
+They are a great way to keep up with the latest changes in development.
 Hopefully this list will introduce a good podcast to someone who enjoys learning and keeping up with the latest changes in tech.</p>
             <p>Yes, I listen to a lot of podcasts.
 Actually, I listen to some other non-technological podcasts that I did not list here.
 If you use a podcast app such as <a href='https://overcast.fm'>Overcast</a> and listen on a faster speed, you will be surprised by how much information you can take in quickly!</p>

             <ul class='smaller'>